 (b) Use 1 or 2 ms/div and a number of voltage ranges such as 2, 5, 10, and 50 mV/div.
-Check visually with the VI and estimate the mean values of the waveforms at each voltage range.
-You may get the true zero value by selecting "ground" on one of the buttons to the right of the display on the oscilloscope; measure the differences between the true zero value and the measured mean values.
+Check visually with the VI and see whether the mean values of the waveform differ from one voltage range to the next.
+You may get the true zero value by selecting "ground" on one of the buttons to the right of the display on the oscilloscope.
 The mean value of the waveform with no input is called a bias or offset.
 You can correct a measurement for a bias but not for noise.
 Visually estimate the biases for several voltage ranges and tabulate them below.

-(c) Use the VI to capture data at each time scale, save the data, and export it to Excel or Mathematica (or anything else you like).
+(c) Use the VI to capture data at each time base, save the data, and export it to a spreadsheet or Mathematica (or anything else you like).
 Calculate the means and sample standard deviations, and tabulate them below (see the uncertainty lab for definitions).
 Are they 0?
 If not, why not?

 (d) If we are going to measure the offset, we need to use the SDOM (not the sample standard deviation) as a measure of uncertainty.
-Gather several data sets at 5 ns/div and see whether the means are constant within 1 or 2 SDOM's (note that N = 2500).
+Gather several data sets at 5 ns/div and see whether the means are constant within 1 or 2 SDOM's (note that N = 25,000).
 If they are not, we would say that there is drift at that time scale.
 Sometimes the distinction between drift and noise is not clear, but generally drift refers to a fluctuation whose period is longer than the observation time.
 When there is drift during a measurement, the standard deviation of the mean is not a meaningful measure of the total uncertainty.